How can I make my next launch better?

 Webinar attendance

 So you got sign-ups to your launch event (webinar or masterclass, for example) - but did people actually show up?
-Not everyone who signs up will show up live, because even with the best intentions, life can get in the way.
+Even with the best intentions, life can get in the way.
+Industry benchmark data shows only 30-40% of people who sign up, will actually attend live.
 But a good reminder email sequence which keeps the excitement going can make a big difference.
 If you had more no-shows than you’re happy with, try tweaking your reminder emails.

 Webinar drop-offs